The Science - Alcohol

 Alcohol can have profound effects on a child’s developing brain.
 It quickly affects the frontal lobe, shutting down the “high-level thinking” required for planning, self control, and complex decision making.

-- Youth who start drinking alcohol before age 15 are four times more likely to have issues with alcohol dependence or abuse as adults.
+- Youth who start drinking alcohol before age 15 are four times more likely to have issues with alcohol dependence or misuse as adults.

 - Underage drinking increases the risk of physical and sexual assault.